 To create a sustainable school community run project that provides opportunities to allow parents/ caregivers/students to be empowered to deliver their best selves to the school community they serve.
-Through regular Breakfast meetings using in house local knowledge who have shown successful coaching, managing or umpiring models in our CHS community.
+Through regular Breakfast meetings using in house local knowledge who have shown successful coaching, managing or umpiring models in our high school communities.

 The programme will allow opportunity: